 Planning a Trip to Australia?

 Having lived and worked down under, as well as traveled the country quite extensively, my website is filled with fun and helpful articles!
-Take a look through a few of my favorite posts below:
+Take a look through a few of my favorite posts for travel inspo:

 - Fun & Fascinating Sydney Facts